RAdvelopment/eshop/README.md

 # Installation
 If you want install and run the project, you need install the dependencies necesaries, please type npm i on the console, if this doesn't work please read the package.json and install the dependencias with yarn.

+### SPA configuration for Netlify
+if you want run this app in netlify please add the "_redirects" file in the folder public and add this line of code _/*   /index.html   200_